Whole-grain Petri nets and processes: Introduction

-{\bf Outline of the paper.} We begin in Section~\ref{sec:graphs} with a brief summary of the formalism of directed graphs from \cite{Kock:1407.3744}.
+We begin in Section~\ref{sec:graphs} with a brief summary of the formalism of directed graphs from \cite{Kock:1407.3744}.
 This is where the semantics lives, both in geometric and algebraic form, and most of the work will take place at this level.

 In Section~\ref{sec:Petri} we define the whole-grain Petri nets and their etale maps, and in Section~\ref{sec:processes} we define their processes to be etale maps from (acyclic) graphs.
 Section~\ref{sec:X} sets up the symmetric monoidal Segal space $\ds X_\bullet$ of processes of a fixed Petri net $\pn P$.